Aggrey Jaden Road

 Aggrey Jaden Road also known as "Juba-Yei-Morobo-Kaya Road", is a highway which connects South Sudan to the Uganda border.
-The road stretches from Juba which serves as the capital and the largest city in the country connection via Lainya County to Yei, Morobo and Kaya which is the Boarder Point.
-The Road was renamed after Aggrey Jaden who was a revolutionary freedom fighter for the struggle of South Sudan independence.
+The road stretches from Juba which serves as the capital and the largest city in the country connection via Lainya County to Yei, Morobo and Kaya which is the border point.
+The road was renamed after Aggrey Jaden who was a revolutionary freedom fighter for the struggle of South Sudan independence.